Galicia (Spain)

-Galicia (/ɡəˈlɪʃ(i)ə/ gə-LISH-(ee-)ə; Galicia /gl/ (officially) or Galiza /gl/; (Note: The term Galiza is accepted by the orthographic and morphological norms of the Galician language set by the Royal Galician Academy in 2003, while retaining Galicia as the first form, as it is used in the Galician Statute of Autonomy and, thus, the official form.)
+Galicia (/ɡəˈlɪʃ(i)ə/ gə-LISH-(ee-)ə) (Note: Galicia /gl/ or Galiza /gl/) (Note: Both Galicia and Galiza are recognized by the Royal Galician Academy's orthographic and morphological norms (established 2003).
+Galicia is the standard form used in the Galician Statute of Autonomy and official government usage, while Galiza is equally legitimate in the language.)
 (Note: These words both demonstrate the two main regional speech phenomena of the language, gheada and seseo, and are realized as /gl/ in the east, /gl/ more centrally, and /gl/ further west; /gl/ is de facto standard, though all of these pronunciations are considered acceptable.)
-Galicia /es/) is an autonomous community of Spain and historic nationality under Spanish law.
+(Note: Galicia /es/) is an autonomous community of Spain and historic nationality under Spanish law.
 Located in the northwest Iberian Peninsula, it includes the provinces of A Coruña, Lugo, Ourense, and Pontevedra.

 Galicia is located in Atlantic Europe.
 It is bordered by Portugal to the south, the Spanish autonomous communities of Castile and León and Asturias to the east, the Atlantic Ocean to the west, and the Cantabrian Sea to the north.
 It had a population of 2,705,833 in 2024 and a total area of 29574 km2.
 Galicia has over 1660 km of coastline, including its offshore islands and islets, among them Cíes Islands, Ons, Sálvora, Cortegada Island, which together form the Atlantic Islands of Galicia National Park, and the largest and most populated, A Illa de Arousa.